kauefraga/json-server/README.md

   <h1><code>Quicky Server</code></h1>

   <p>
-    <strong>☂ A fast json server built with some native libraries and with some mocks.
+    <strong>☂ A fast json server built to be flexible and easy-to-use.
 Inspired in json-server.  ☂</strong>
   </p>

   <p>